multiprocessio/datastation-documentation/tutorials/Query_Elasticsearch_with_DataStation.md

 # Run Elasticsearch in Docker and query with DataStation

+This tutorial walks through running Elasticsearch in Docker, creating an index and loading it with documents, and finally querying it in DataStation.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your